LaborBerlin/ont-assembly-snake/README.md

 ### Canu

 **`canu`**
 The Canu assembler requires to know the genome size (in Megabases) beforehand, use Snakemake option: `--config genome_size=5.2` (e.g. for 5.2 Mb)
+NB: Canu can take a long time to complete the assembly, up to several hours!

 ### racon
 Following keywords can be used to polish an assembly using ONT reads: